sap-tutorials/btp-dev-guidance/tutorials/prepare-btp-cf/prepare-btp-cf.md

 13. Choose **Save**.

+      You've assigned the **SAP HANA Cloud Administrator** role collection to your user.

+> You might need to log out and log back in to make sure your new role collection is taken into account.

 ### Create an SAP HANA Cloud service instance

 SAP HANA Cloud is used as a persistence layer.